- Our Work

 Location: Westminster, London

-It is essential that candidates are able to demonstrate:
+It is essential that candidate demonstrates:

 Former Research Assistants at Reform have gone on to pursue a range of careers, including gaining positions in government departments, non-government agencies, consultancies, charities, businesses and politics.
 Please see below testimonials from recent cohorts.